vpcarroll15/college-football/README.md

 1000 + (1500-1000) * *season_regression*

-If a team is weaker than average at the end of the season, then I adjust it toward the mean, too.
+If a team is weaker than average at the end of the season, then I adjust it toward the mean in the same way.
 Let's consider a team with a ranking of 700.

 1000 + (700-1000) * *season_regression*

-If the optimization algorithm decides that this variable is useless, then it can set it to 1.0 to make it irrelevant.

 ## Our objective function